 After 20-25 minutes, the apples have softened and start to fall apart.
 Whenever they look like on the picture below, they are ready!

 Now, pull the pot off the stove and grab your hand blender.
 Puree the apples right in the pot.
 Keep going until you reach the desired texture.
 And done!
 Pour apple puree into your mason jars, and scrape out the pot and enjoy the hot puree!
 So good.

 If you sterilise the mason jars with boiling water before filling in the apple puree, it will last for several weeks.
 Otherwise, put your jars into the fridge to extend their storage time beyond a few days.
 They will last up to 2 weeks if your jars seal well.
 They never do in my home, though, as we eat it up too quickly for that!

 Apple puree is super versatile.
 You can eat it on its own, use it as topping for your breakfast yogurt or enjoy it with a dollop of whipped cream or a scoop of this deligthful home made keto vanilla ice cream from blog Simply So Healthy.

-Add blueberries or finely chopped dark chocolate, and you have a delicious dessert.
+Add blueberries, a few nuts and/or finely chopped dark chocolate, and you have a delicious dessert.